-Juicing helps you absorb all the nutrients from the fruits and vegetables.
+Juicing helps the body absorb all the nutrients from the fruits and vegetables.
 This is one of my main reasons for juicing.
-You’ll be able to absorb more nutrients from your fruits and vegetables than if you were eating them.
+You’ll be able to absorb more nutrients from your fruits and vegetables than if you were eating them raw or cooked.

 Juicing breaks down the fruits and vegetables, removes the fiber, thus making it easier for your body to absorb more nutrients.

-This is important because many of us have an impaired digestive system as a result of making poor food choices over the years.
-This limits your body’s ability to absorb all the nutrients from fruits and vegetables.
+This is important because according to experts, many of us have an impaired digestive system as a result of making poor food choices over the years.
+This limits your body’s ability to absorb all the nutrients from fruits and vegetables when eating them.

 Juicers break down the fiber’s cell wall and release the nutrients, allowing your body to absorb more nutrients found in fresh fruits and vegetables.
 Juicers expel the indigestible fiber.